-- Patient Support Officer: deals with those welfare issues that concern patients and their families - SUPPORT magazine: produced four times a year and is posted free to members and people who have requested a copy.
+- Counselling Service: available to patients and family members through the IKA counsellor based in Donor House and a network of locally based counsellors. - Patient Support Officer: deals with those welfare issues that concern patients and their families. - SUPPORT magazine: produced four times a year and is posted free to members and people who have requested a copy.